5 Tips for Edu-Taining Food Demos

 Food demonstrations are a highly effective approach for communicating food and nutrition knowledge and motivating audiences to take positive steps toward healthy eating.
 Participants are won over by the tips and tricks for easy prep and are wowed by the sights, smells, and delicious tastes.

-This tips series provides 5 essential tips for creating an edu-taining food demonstration.
-It is based on content found in Chapter 25 of Communicating Nutrition: The Authoritative Guide, which shares best practices, practical strategies, and a useful demonstration planning worksheet.
+I created a tip series providing 5 essential tips for creating an edu-taining food demonstration based on content found in Chapter 25 of Communicating Nutrition: The Authoritative Guide, which shares best practices, practical strategies, and a useful demonstration planning worksheet.
 Download a copy of this free tip sheet:

 Are you looking for a new way to effectively communicate about food and nutrition?
 Do you want to change behaviors?
 Try a food demonstration!
 They take work, but achieve the desired results in a big way!
 Not to mention are lots of fun.